Salesforce APIs and Integration Capabilities

 Undeniably, Salesforce CRM and NetSuite ERP are two of the leading SaaS providers used by almost 3 out of 5 companies in the world today.
-Hence, connecting NetSuite and Salesforce is one of the best decisions for the businesses as these leading ERP and CRM platforms ultimately maximize sales and accounting efficiency.
+Hence, connecting NetSuite and Salesforce is one of the best decisions for businesses, as these leading ERP and CRM platforms ultimately maximize sales and accounting efficiency.

 To integrate NetSuite and Salesforce, there are two primary ways:

-- By using third party integration like Boomi, Celigo, and Mulesoft;
+- By using third-party integration like Boomi, Celigo, and Mulesoft;

 - By using the NetSuite API to integrate both CRMs;